Strategic and operational plans help your organisation to clearly define goals and how they can be achieved.

 Running a Planning Meeting

-The information in this section was taken from the Tasmania Department of Communities website.
+The information in this section was adapted from the Tasmania Department of Communities website.